sedadenboer/brein/README.md

         └───positions
             • rank_0_positions.txt
 ```
-### Visualisation videos
+### Visualisation videos and ParaView states
 In the filemap `vis_vids` the visualisation videos of the final visualisation from ParaView are stored.
+The ParaView settings of the visualisation (states) are also added in can be found in `ParaView_states`.

 ### Extra: vtk visualisation try-out
 The `vtk_connection_vis.py` file contains code to render a visualisation of the brain with its neurons and connections.